 On March 6th, 1925, the Trade Union Congress (TUC) called for a general strike to protest the tariffs.
-5 days into the strike, a group strikers were violently suppressed at the Tarenni Colliery.
+After five days, a group of strikers were violently suppressed at the Tarenni Colliery.
 Motivated by the Tarenni massacre, the general strike escalated into a revolution.
 Within weeks, revolutionary militia had taken over the isle, and the British elite fled to Canada.
 The TUC took over all political authority, and declared the Union of Britain.
 The new syndicalist nation joined the Commune of France and the Socialist Republic of Italy to form the Third Internationale.

 - Chummy Commies: They established a more democratic version of syndicalism which became known as Radical Socialism.